-No matter what they’re called, these personas define your existing customers as well as the customers you’d like to attract — and they don’t have to be complicated.
+No matter what they’re called, these personas define your existing customers and the customers you’d like to attract — and they don’t have to be complicated.
 Most importantly, they must be based on solid research on your target audience.

 About Online Communities

 Be cautious about appearing self-serving, though.
-Great online communities are made up of people who genuinely care about each other.
+Great online communities are people who genuinely care about each other.